espnet/espnet/README.md

 - Training based on [chainer](https://chainer.org/) or [pytorch](http://pytorch.org/).
 - Recognition and scoring

-To monitor the progress (loss and accuracy for training and validation data)
+The training progress (loss and accuracy for training and validation data) can be monitored with the following command
 ```
 $ tail -f exp/${expdir}/train.log
 ```